oe/truncate-html/readme.md

 ```

 ### Known issues
-Known issues about handing CJK characters when set the option `decodeEntities` to `true`.
+Known issues about handing CJK(Chinese/Japanese/Korean) characters when set the option `decodeEntities` to `true`.

 You have seen the option `decodeEntities`, it's really magic!
 When it's true, encoded html entities will be decoded automatically, so `&amp;` will be treat as a single character.
 This is probably what we want.
-But, if there are CJK characters in the html string, they will be replaced by characters like `&#xF6;` in the final html you get.
+But, if there are CJK characters in the html string, they will be replaced by characters like `&#xF6;`(still count as one character when truncating) in the final html you get.
 That's confused.

 To fix this, you have two choices:

 - keep the option `decodeEntities` false, but `&amp;` will treat as five characters.
 - modify cheerio's source code: find out the function `getInverse` in the file `./node_modules/cheerio/node_modules/entities/lib/decode.js`, comment out the last line `.replace(re_nonASCII, singleCharReplacer);`.